ACC 210 PRINCIPLES OF ACCOUNTING I / 3 CREDITS

 Preparation of students for career success.
 Students will evaluate appropriate career direction, create relevant goals, identify transferable skills and experience, and effectively market themselves in resumes, cover letters, portfolios, networking environments, and employment interviews.

-Survey of effective management techniques for achieving organizational objectives in business, non-profit institutions, and government agencies with emphasis the four basic functions of management: planning, organizing, leading, and controlling.
+A survey of effective management techniques for achieving organizational objectives in business, non- profit institutions, and government agencies with emphasis the four basic functions of management: planning, organizing, leading, and controlling.

 An engaging, immersive exploration of core business processes.
 Students will learn by running a business that simulates the management decision processes in a competitive environment.
 The simulation provides solid exposure to the essential elements of business, such as the critical relationships among the key business areas of research and development, marketing, production, and finance.
-Students work in diverse teams to solve complex problems regarding the strategic positioning and tactical decision-making necessary to be successful in a competitive market.
-Prerequisites: ECO 101 and 102, ACC 210 and 211, and BUS 210 and 306.
+Students work in diverse teams to solve complex problems regarding the strategic positioning and tactical decision- making necessary to be successful in a competitive market.
+Prerequisites: ECO 101 and 102, ACC 310, and BUS 210 and 306.